Texas v. Cobb: Background

 In 1994 Raymond Levi Cobb confessed to a home burglary, but denied involvement in the disappearance of a woman and child from the same home.
 Cobb later retained an attorney to represent him for the burglary charge but didn’t have one for the case involving the woman and child.
 While Cobb was free on bond in the burglary case, Cobb’s father contacted the police to tell them his son had confessed to killing the woman and child.
 The police questioned Cobb, who waived his Miranda rights and confessed to both murders.
 He was subsequently charged with both murders.
 After his conviction and death sentence, Cobb appealed to the Texas Court of Criminal Appeals on the grounds that his confession had been obtained in violation of his Sixth Amendment right to counsel.
 Cobb argued the confession should have been suppressed because his right to counsel had been invoked once he had been charged in the burglary case.
 The Texas Court of Appeal held that Cobb's confession regarding an uncharged murder offense when he was charged with burglary, was inadmissible.
+The crime in which Cobb was sentenced to death for was the 1993 murders of 22-year-old Margaret Owings and her 16-month-old daughter Lori at their home in Walker County, Texas.